RoozerXC/RoozerXC/README.md

   - 300W ATX power supply
   - Intel Core i5-760 @ 3.33GHz
   - 16GB / 4x4 GB @ 1333MHz DDR3L
-  - EVGA GeForce GTX 660 2GB
+  - ZOTAC GeForce GTX 1050 Ti 4GB
   - Silicon Power A55 256GB SSD (1st boot)
       - Revision OS 10 23.08
       - Windows 7 Ultimate SP1
   - Western Digital 80GB HDD (2nd boot)
-      - Windows XP Professional SP3
+      - Windows XP Professional SP3 (I seriously doubt GTX 1050 Ti would work on this)
   - Western Digital 500GB WD Blue HDD - Drivers, games, stuff, VM's
 - ### *Custom Built Retro Gaming PC*
   #### Originally this pc was gonna use Windows 98 SE but it was a bit unstable.
 So here I use Windows 2000 Pro SP4.
 For DOS gaming I might make a partition for the unused space (since the first one uses 128 GB due to a limit in the 2000 filesystem)